 φυγεῖν ἀπὸ τῆς μελλούσης ὀργῆς;

-Yet seeing many of the Pharisees and Sadducees coming to his baptism he said to them, “Spawn of vipers, who warned you to flee from the coming wrath?
+Yet seeing many of the Pharisees and Sadducees coming to the baptism of him he said to them, “Spawn of vipers, who warned you to flee from the coming wrath?

 Ἰδὼν: AAPart nsm, ὁράω, 1) to see with the eyes